Virtual Services

 </wfs:WFS_Capabilities>

 The above document lists every feature type configured on the server.
-Now consider the following capabilities request:
+Now consider the following workspace service capabilities request which includes the name of a workspace in the virtual service URL:

-The part of interest in the above request is the “topp” prefix to the wfs service.
+The part of interest in the above request is the “ne” prefix to the wfs service.
 The above url results in the following feature types in the capabilities document:

 <wfs:WFS_Capabilities>